Sustainability

 Soil nutrition

-• Grape skins are recycled and used as mulch for soil.
+• We recycle grape skins and use them as mulch for soil.

-• Green crops are planted between rows every two to three years.
+• We plant green crops between rows every two to three years.

 Water